dnfield/flutter_path_drawing/README.md

 }
 ```

-Another examples can be found in [example folder](example/lib/main.dart)
+More examples can be found in [example folder](example/lib/main.dart)